Medical safety

 • Click here to go to our medication info page!

-• Don’t forget to pack a reusable water bottle for your camper!
+• Hydration is key to an unforgettable week!
+Don’t forget to pack a reusable water bottle for your camper!
 Educate your camper to carry their water bottle with them around camp, and to refill it frequently with water throughout the day.
 Often, dehydration presents itself as a headache or stomachache.

-• Parents/Guardians: must contact our Healthcare Manager, Camden (cmichaud@woodlandscamp.org), at least two weeks prior to coming to camp to see if your camper meets our diabetic criteria.
+• Parents/Guardians: please email our Healthcare Manager, Julie (julie@woodlandscamp.org), to confirm your camper meets our diabetic criteria as listed below.

 *Must be diagnosed for at least one year or more prior to camp.